Students at Bocconi University engaged in academic work

 • The Road to the Green Transition – Spring Semester

-The course critically explores the main policy challenges in achieving ‘net zero’ greenhouse gas emissions by 2050, as called for in the Paris Agreement.
-Special emphasis is placed on the role of economic policy, the role of the private sector, and the multi-level politics behind the green transition.
-Additionally, the course spurs students to work in transnational teams to complete a final capstone assignment in the form of a Podcast related to climate policy challenges.
+This course focuses on the policy challenges of achieving net zero greenhouse gas emissions by 2050, as outlined in the Paris Agreement.
+It examines the role of economic policy, the private sector, and multi-level governance in driving the green transition.
+The Capstone Project involves producing a podcast addressing climate policy challenges.
 Find out more >>

 Related content